riscv-europe/summit-website-development/summit/2025/cfp.md

 stipends.
 More information will be available on the conference website before the submission deadline.

-# Topics of interest:
+## Topics of interest

 We invite submissions related to RISC-V addressing the following technical topics of interest:

 - Security and functional safety
 - Energy efficiency and green computing
 - High-performance computing
 - Embedded systems, IoT, edge computing